Skip to main content

 4

-Configure GEPA by specifying the name of your function and evaluation.
+Launch GEPA by specifying the name of your function, dataset, and evaluation.
 You are also free to choose the models used to analyze inferences and generate new templates.The analysis_model reflects on individual inferences, reports on whether they are optimal, need improvement, or are erroneous, and provides suggestions for prompt template improvement.
 The mutation_model generates new templates based on the collected analysis reports.
 We recommend using strong models for these tasks.

 function_name="extract_entities",